 6. For the Employer and the Workers, it Can Be Cost Efficient.

 For both the employer and the employee, recruiting remote employees may be economical.
-The average company could save up to $11K per employee per year, if workers telecommuted even part time, according to an article on the PGi site.
+The average company could save up to $11K per employee per year, if workers telecommuted even part-time, according to an article on the PGi site.
 What’s more, per employee, the average real estate expense is $10K per year.
 And businesses with telecommuters record 63 percent less unplanned absences than businesses without them.

 Employees also save.
-Not only does cutting the cost of a commute for workers alleviate the burden from their wallet, but it also frees up the time they would otherwise spend commuting to and from work.
+Not only does cutting the cost of a commute for workers alleviate the burden from their wallets, but it also frees up the time they would otherwise spend commuting to and from work.